SAP-samples/teched2025-DA160/exercises/ex3/README.md

     * SAP_S4H - This space contains all the modelling artifacts required to build the analytic models, such as views, data access controls etc.
     * SAP_S4H_ING - This space contains all the local tables and their corresponding replication flows.
 The data from the data products reside in these local tables.  <br/>

-Click the link under the **Location** column will direct you to the corresponding folder.
+Clicking the link under the **Location** column will direct you to the corresponding folder.

 ![contents](images/3-1-content.png)

-Now you have go over the basic information of the Working Capital Insights intelligent apps.
+Now you have gone over the basic information of the Working Capital Insights intelligent apps.
 You can go ahead and install it.

 ## Exercise 3.2 Guided Tour: Install Intelligent Application - Working Capital Insights

-Now we have checked the details of Working Capital Insights intelligent apps and make sure this is the intelligent app we want to install.
+Now that we have checked the details of Working Capital Insights intelligent apps and make sure this is the intelligent app we want to install.
 In this exercise, let us look at the steps of installing the intelligent application.

 Due to the technical and time limitations, we will use guided tours for activities in this class which takes long time and affect the whole shared landscape.

-Guided tour is a pre-built, step-by-step interactive walkthrough within a product's demo environment, using tooltips, clear instructions, and highlighted features to lead prospects through key workflows and functionalities.
+A guided tour is a pre-built, step-by-step interactive walkthrough within a product's demo environment, using tooltips, clear instructions, and highlighted features to lead prospects through key workflows and functionalities.
 When accessing a guided tour, please click the highlighted area to proceed to the next step.

-Start the tour [here](https://tour-viewer.platform.saleo.io/adc38a87-3653-488b-9999-a3f05e4b9360).
-Explainations are provided below to help you understand the exercise.
+Start the tour [here](https://tour-viewer.platform.saleo.io/adc38a87-3653-488b-9999-a3f05e4b9360). explanations are provided below to help you understand the exercise.

-### Explainations
+### Explanations

 1. Locate the **Working Capital Insights** intelligent applications, check the details and documentation.